-As can be seen in the charts (fig 2), 38% of the Skills Week work experience placements in summer 2023 were linked to priority sectors within LSIP.
+As can be seen in the charts (fig 2), 40% of the Skills Week work experience placements in summer 2024 were linked to priority sectors within LSIP.
 This is broken down further to see the full range of WEX placements in Figure 3.
+This is up 2% from the summer of 2023.